 I believe it was Mary Marantz that said, “You didn’t quit a 9-5 just to work a 24/7.”
 I definitely did NOT quit my retail job to hustle all the time… but as you read at the beginning of this post, that’s exactly what I did.
 Because I believed that hustling 24/7/365 was what I HAD to do to be successful.
 I experienced so many different levels of stress, overwhelm, and burnout before I decided enough was enough.
 I didn’t want to keep feeling that way, but I DID want to keep working for myself.

 So I stopped believing in the hustle hype, I took off my busy badge, and kicked overwhelm to the curb.
 I created systems, processes, routines, and workflows to make my life and business better, easier, and funner.
 I started working smarter instead of harder.
 I opened myself up to new ways of doing things (because the old ways just weren’t cutting it anymore).
 I took back control of my day, my time, and my schedule, and in the process, created a life AND a business I LOVE at the same time!!

-In the meantime, I’d love for you to tell me what YOU’RE DOING for a better life and business!!
-Better yet, take a screenshot of this blog post and tag me (@theproductivityzone) on Instagram Stories so I can cheer you on!!
+I’d love for you to tell me what you’re doing (or have done) for a better life and business!!
+Better yet, take a screenshot of this blog post and tag me (@theproductivityzone) on Instagram Stories so I can cheer you on!! 🎉